-Modern businesses rely on a web of trust; they need to trust their partners, suppliers, customers and various other third parties.
-Running checks on the entities who you do business with is a smart risk-mitigation strategy as well as a regulatory compliance requirement for many industries.
+Modern businesses rely on a web of trust that includes partners, suppliers, customers and various third parties.
+Running checks to verify the entities you do business with is both a smart risk-mitigation strategy and a regulatory compliance requirement for many industries.

-Criminals have developed numerous schemes that use fake companies to perpetrate fraud as well as expanding the scope of potential targets.
-After all, companies have the potential to deal with hundreds or even thousands of customers, so fraudulent companies can cast a wide net for their questionable activities.
-Some of these nefarious schemes include:
+Criminals have developed numerous schemes that use fake companies to perpetrate fraud and expand the scope of potential targets.
+After all, companies can deal with hundreds or even thousands of customers so that fraudulent companies can cast a wide net for their questionable activities.
+Some of these schemes include:

 Sending out fake emails to try and collect information to enable theft